makiatulmsyr17/recommendation-wheat-planting-time-svm/README.md

 - **Temperature**: Ambient air temperature (in degrees Celsius) recorded at each time point, serving as the primary focus for analysis and prediction.
 Temperature fluctuations over time reveal seasonal patterns, diurnal variations, and the influence of various weather phenomena.
 The temperature is classified according to the ideal range for wheat growth, which is between 12 and 25 degrees Celsius.

 This dataset provides a detailed temporal record of key meteorological parameters, suitable for various analyses including time-series forecasting, trend analysis, and environmental monitoring.

+# Insight and Recomendation
+**Based on the prediction results indicating that the periods of April-June 2017 and October-December 2016 are ideal and favorable times for wheat planting, the following suggestions can be implemented to maximize wheat farming yields:**

+**April-June 2017:**
+- Begin preparing the land and seeds in March to be ready for planting in early April.
+- Ensure that the soil is well-fertilized and properly tilled for optimal results.

+**October-December 2016:**
+- Start preparing the land and seeds as early as September.
+Ensure the irrigation system is ready to address potential water shortages during the initial planting phase.
+- Prepare a backup water source, such as wells or ponds, to anticipate drought conditions in case of unexpected weather changes.
+- Ensure Proper Drainage: Establish a good drainage system to prevent excessive waterlogging during heavy rains.